 Early indicators are illustrating how this next generation of workers is both working and thinking differently.
 They have very little interest in watching their lives flash before their eyes as they check-in to an office 9-5 for the next forty years.

 Technology is enabling a better work-life balance by giving them the complete flexibility to work as little or as much as their lifestyle choices dictate in a significant change to how we value our time.

 Critics might argue that a virtual world of freelancers is incredibly unstable and uncertain for parents raising a family.
 However, it many cases its quite the opposite, for example if you were made redundant or fired from your current role, you have essentially put all of your eggs in one basket and have to start from scratch.
-Whereas freelancers, solopreneurs and virtual assistants often juggle over a dozen clients and if they lose one of them they still have others work streams to fall back on.
+Whereas freelancers, solopreneurs and virtual receptionist services often juggle over a dozen clients and if they lose one of them they still have others work streams to fall back on.

 Technology is changing the way in which we think about work and completing tasks for the greater good.
 The days of performing the same role at the same desk until you are given a watch and a pat on the back are indeed disappearing but is that such a bad thing?

 This is the digital age of instant gratification we expect to get whatever we want in as little time with least amount of effort possible.
 Almost any problem or mundane task such as jazzing up a PowerPoint presentation can now be completed within a few clicks.